upworka0/docker-react-flask/readme.md

 Build and run :: `docker-compose up --build`

+After build, you can open "http://localhost:8000" for oauth2. after oauth2, you can open "http://localhost" (React page) to see the campaign list.

 Build and run in the background and view logs for all the instances ::
 `docker-compose up --build -d && docker-compose logs --tail=all -f`